zephyrproject-rtos/zephyr/samples/boards/nordic/system_off/README.rst

 ********

 This sample can be used for basic power measurement and as an example of deep sleep on Nordic platforms.
+After pin reset application goes to system off.
+Pressing Button 0 wakes up the system and after printing messages goes again to system off.
+Pressing Button 1 wakes up the system but after printing messages system goes to sleep instead of system off.

 RAM Retention
 =============